CIS registration and verification service

 If both you and your customer are VAT-registered, the work is reported under CIS, and your customer isn't the end user, then yes, the domestic reverse charge applies.
 You don't charge VAT on that invoice; your customer accounts for it.
 It doesn't apply when you supply an end user (like a homeowner) or a non-VAT-registered customer.
 We set your software up so it's applied automatically and your returns stay correct.

-You must verify each subcontractor with HMRC before their first payment, deduct at the right rate (20%, 30% or 0%), give each subcontractor a payment and deduction statement, file a CIS300 monthly return by the 19th, including a nil return in quiet months, and pay the deductions to HMRC by the 22nd (electronic) or 19th (post).
+You must verify each subcontractor with HMRC before their first payment, deduct at the right rate (20 per cent, 30 per cent or 0 per cent), give each subcontractor a payment and deduction statement, file a CIS300 monthly return by the 19th, including a nil return in quiet months, and pay the deductions to HMRC by the 22nd (electronic) or 19th (post).
 Miss a return and automatic penalties start at £100.
 We run the whole monthly cycle for you.

 Yes.
 We work with Xero, QuickBooks, FreeAgent and Sage, and we'll configure the CIS and reverse-charge settings correctly on whichever you use.
 If you don't have software yet, we'll recommend the best fit for a construction business, particularly important ahead of Making Tax Digital for Income Tax, which starts for those with income over £50,000 from April 2026.